dustinpfister/blog_posts/_posts/lodash_concat.md

 layout: post
 categories: lodash
 id: 244
-updated: 2019-11-07 11:23:30
+updated: 2019-11-07 11:30:10
-version: 1.5
+version: 1.6
 ---

-In this [lodash](https://lodash.com/) post I will be writing about [\_.concat](https://lodash.com/docs/4.17.10#concat), and of course the corresponding vanilla js method [Array.concat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat).
-For the most part this looks like one of those methods in lodash where there is not much point to it as the Array.concat method has been around for a long time.
+In this [lodash](https://lodash.com/) post I will be writing about the lodash [\_.concat](https://lodash.com/docs/4.17.10#concat) method, and of course the corresponding vanilla js method [Array.concat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat).

+If you are wondering what the diference is between the two the anwser is there is none, the lodash concat method is one of several methods in lodash that I have come to call [lodash wrapper methods](/2019/11/01/lodash_wrapper_methods).

 Still it is there just for the hell of it, and looking into the lodash source code, it looks like the lodash developers are not just directly referencing the native method, as is the case with some of these methods.

 <!-- more -->